DinaChoshha/txt2pdf/README.md

 The structure of the project is as follows:
     A txt file gets uploaded to a source bucket in s3.
     A lambda function gets triggered and sends a "mission" to SQS.
+    There are 2 EC2 intances that are running a docker image that includes the code file txt2pdf.
 The code pulls missions from SQS, converts txt to pdf, uploads the pdf     to a destenation bucket and sends an email using SNS with a presigned url of the object in the destenation bucket.

 Commands to run the docker image in the ec2 instances:
   docker pull dinachoshha/txt2pdf:1